 Why should you get Capital One Platinum?

-If you’re simply looking to build your credit, the Platinum card is a good option thanks to its lack of an annual fee and low minimum credit score requirement.
+If you’re simply looking to build your credit with responsible use, the Platinum card is a good option thanks to its lack of an annual fee and low minimum credit score recommendation.
 The Platinum doesn’t offer rewards, but if you’re mainly focused on building your credit and keeping your monthly spending low, this card may be right for you.

-If you use this card responsibly and make your first five monthly payments on time, you’ll automatically receive a higher credit limit.
+You will be automatically considered for a higher credit line in as little as 6 months.
 Not all lenders offer this sort of opportunity, so it’s a big plus.

 The card also comes with fraud protection benefits, like security alerts whenever Capital One detects suspicious activity on your account.